Appearance

 - Building specialized investigation tools for specific subsystems

-- The trace → compare → fix → verify loop (Hunter's methodology, AI's execution)
+- The trace → compare → fix → verify loop (my methodology, AI's execution)

 - ROM baking automation (17 consecutive rebakes at 4-5 AM)